owen-hwlee/hkust-comp3021-pa1/README.md

 ### Deadlock Condition

-- None of the boxes in the map is movable while the winning condition has not been satisfied.
+- Deadlock checking is not required.
+It is more about algorithm design and out of scope of this course.
+- Game should exit either when the game is won or the player performs `Exit` action.

 ### Map Validation

 - The map must be surrounded by walls.
 - All players, boxes and destinations must be inside the map.
 - Each player must have a box to move.
-- Each box is reachable by its player and movable.
 - The number of boxes must be equal to the number of destinations.
 - There must not be more than one upper-case letter for each player.

 ## Reference Implementation

 We provide a reference implementation of this assignment (it is obfuscated and you won't see solutions in it) [here](https://course.cse.ust.hk/comp3021/assignments/Sokoban-proguard.jar).
 You can run it with the following command:
 ```bash
 java --enable-preview -jar Sokoban-proguard.jar path/to/game/map/file.
 ```
 We provide two sample game map in the `src/main/resources` folder.

 ## Academic Integrity